FOGProject/fog-docs/docs/Knowledge-Base/troubleshooting/troubleshoot_ftp.md

-    For FOG Trunk/FOG 1.3.0 users, if the password field inside of the /opt/fog/.fogsettings file is set incorrectly, every time you re-run the FOG installer, it will set the local fog user\'s password to this incorrect password.
-It\'s important to set the password correctly in all of the above listed areas.
+    For FOG Trunk/FOG 1.3.0 users, if the password field inside of the /opt/fog/.fogsettings file is set incorrectly, every time you re-run the FOG installer, it will set the local fog user's password to this incorrect password.
+It's important to set the password correctly in all of the above listed areas.